 As discussed within the Site Characterization Narrative in Section 2, Pelican Renewables, LLC utilized data from nearby legacy hydrocarbon production wells, particularly the Citizen Green #1 well (outside of the AOR), geophysical well logs, and existing 2D and 3D seismic data to construct the model and complete the initial Area of Review (AOR) delineation.
-There are key uncertainties in understanding the character of the injection and confining zones resulting from the lack of site-specific primary data at Rindge Tract Island.
-These uncertainties will be reduced by initially treating Rindge Tract CCS #1 and #2 as stratigraphic test wells with complete core sampling, sidewall core sampling, and geophysical logging of the sequestration complex.
+There are key uncertainties in understanding the character of the injection and confining zones resulting from the lack of site-specific primary data at Rindle Tract Island.
+These uncertainties will be reduced by initially treating Rindle Tract CCS #1 and #2 as stratigraphic test wells with complete core sampling, sidewall core sampling, and geophysical logging of the sequestration complex.
 The geological and numerical models will then be calibrated with these site-specific data, and the AOR and Testing and Monitoring Plan will subsequently be refined as needed.

 An overview of the monitoring network within the delineated AOR is included in this plan as Figure 8-1.
-Information on planned monitoring well construction is included as Appendix 8-B to this Plan.
+Information on planned monitoring well construction is included in Section 5.